RoccoLoxPrograms/CelticCE/docs/celticiiifunctions.rst

 Overview
 ~~~~~~~~
-Some (not all) of the functions from Celtic III are included in Celtic CE.
+Essentially all of the functions from Celtic III are included in Celtic CE.

 Documentation
 ~~~~~~~~~~~~~